rainbow-me/rainbowkit/.changeset/polite-maps-decide.md

 "@rainbow-me/rainbowkit": patch
 ---

-Fixed an issue where a user would not automatically be logged out after switching their wallet in MetaMask or other browser wallets
+Fixed an issue where a user would not get automatically logged out from the Authentication API after switching their wallet in MetaMask or other browser wallets.
+Users must now sign a new SIWE message after switching wallets.